barnesy/portfolio/_posts/2018-08-6-lets-read.md

 ![alt text](/assets/img/projects/lets-read/lets-read-screens.jpg)

-> Featured by Apple in "New Apps We Love"
+> Featured by Apple in "New Apps We Love".